TOI-2257 b

 TOI-2257 b is an extremely eccentric (0.496) exoplanet in or near the circumstellar habitable zone of the star TOI-2257, 188 light-years away.
-It is likely a sub-Neptune exoplanet, with a mass of 5.71 Mearth and a radius of 2.19 Rearth.
+It is likely a sub-Neptune exoplanet, with a mass of 5.71 M🜨 and a radius of 2.19 R🜨.
 As a small planet in the habitable zone, it is included in the Planetary Habitability Laboratory's list of potentially habitable exoplanets.

 Discovery

 The planet was discovered using the transit method, by TESS in November 2021.
 It has one of the longest orbital periods of any TESS planet.
 Further observations intend to find possible water vapor in the atmosphere of the planet, as well as any other planets in the system if they exist.
 The planet is most likely not a false positive, and its existence is supported by photometry and the high-resolution observations of ground-based telescopes.

 Properties

 Mass, radius, and temperature

 The planet has a radius 2.19 times that of Earth.
 Its mass and density are unknown, although it is predicted to have a mass roughly 3.4-10 times that of Earth based on mass-radius relationships.
 Based on its size, it is likely a Neptune-like world.
 Its average equilibrium temperature is 256 K, similar to the average temperature of Alert, Canada on Earth, and varies from approximately 193 K during aphelion to 373 K at perihelion.
 However, the actual temperature could differ and would also vary throughout the planet's eccentric orbit.